-Brewery insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Brewery insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 Owning a brewery can present unique risks.
 Specialty brewery insurance combines elements of liquor liability insurance, property insurance and general business insurance to develop one, simpler policy.

 Getting adequate insurance for your brewery can feel like an overwhelming process, but a specialty policy can take the stress out of the situation.
 The key is choosing an insurer that understands the specific needs and risks you face and then offers a complete, customized package.
 You also need to remember some elements that are easy to overlook.

 For example, as an alcohol producer, you need a liquor liability policy.
 This covers you against claims of damage caused by people who’ve consumed your brew.
 No matter how tenuous such claims may be, defending them can be a costly process.